hiveot/hub/docs/README-TD.md

 TODO: update this with the DeliveryStatus response message.

-Handling action requests is complicated due to the multiple intermediaries that are involved, the delayed handling due to communication delays, and the ability for some devices to sleep to conserve power.
+Tracking action progress is complicated due to the multiple intermediaries that are involved, the delayed handling due to communication delays, and the ability for some devices to sleep to conserve power.
 The request can be delayed or aborted at any step along the way.

-TODO: The following is a proposal on handling action lifecycles.
+The following is a proposal on handling action lifecycles.

 Many action requests are time sensitive.
 For example, a request to turn on a light might is likely not applicable an hour later.
 This could lead to 'ghost' actions.
 Ghost actions are actions that are 'lost in time' and are applied when they no longer should be.